Chart Color Schemes

 The educational profile of Montrose exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 23.9%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are most common at 16.7%, followed by postgraduate qualifications (4.0%) and graduate diplomas (3.2%).
+The area has university qualification rates of 23.9%, significantly lower than Greater Melbourne's average of 37.0%.
+Bachelor degrees are the most common at 16.7%, followed by postgraduate qualifications (4.0%) and graduate diplomas (3.2%).
 Vocational credentials are held by 40.8% of residents aged 15+, with advanced diplomas at 12.5% and certificates at 28.3%.
 Educational participation is high, with 27.2% of residents currently enrolled in formal education: 10.2% in primary, 7.3% in secondary, and 3.5% in tertiary education.

 Frequently Asked Questions - Education